gediz/mpv-wiki/Stuff-to-do.md

 - Write a new LGPL ALSA audio output.
 (Without using the old ao_alsa.c code.)

-- Support keyboard play/pause buttons and MCE remotes on Windows.
-This will probably require global hotkeys to be set up.
-Needs a lot of different hardware for testing since these seem to work differently with every device.

 - Make ytdl lua wrapper more sophisticated: async loading of playlists, loading of both playlist and video if an URL has both, preloading of ytdl videos.

 - Figure out a way to get rid of redundant passes inside vo_opengl in a clean way, ideally kill dumb mode.
 (Could be done by making `struct img_tex` lazy, with `copy_img_tex` accessing the lazy result directly)